WimYedema/sustainability/doc/environmental-impact-categories.md

 :Normalization Factor: Factor to apply to normalize with other categories, from {cite}`salaDevelopmentWeightingApproach2018`
 :Unit: Unit of measurement, from {cite}`damianiunderstanding`
 :Unit description: Description of the unit, from {cite}`damianiunderstanding`
-:Weight: Importance of this category among the other categories, from {cite}`salaDevelopmentWeightingApproach2018`
+:Weight: Importance in percent of this category among the other categories, from {cite}`salaDevelopmentWeightingApproach2018`
-:Weight (ex toxicity): Importance of this category among the other categories when the toxicity categories are excluded, from {cite}`salaDevelopmentWeightingApproach2018`
+:Weight (ex toxicity): Importance in percent of this category among the other categories when the toxicity categories are excluded, from {cite}`salaDevelopmentWeightingApproach2018`

-## Acidification

-Acidification from air, water, and soil emissions (primarily sulfur compounds) mainly due to combustion processes in electricity generation, heating, and transport

-:EF characterization model: Accumulated Exceedance model
-:Model source: Seppala et al., 2006; Posch et al., 2008
-:Normalization Factor: 55.6
-:Unit: mol H+ eq
-:Unit description: Accumulated Exceedance – AE
-:Weight: 6.2
-:Weight (ex toxicity): 6.64

 ## Climate change, total